doctor OF PHILOSOPHY

 The program emphasizes the importance of addressing the needs of an increasingly diverse society.
 To that end the program strives to increase the educational opportunities of racial minorities and diverse student populations.
 The program creates an atmosphere where unique values and concerns receive attention and respect.
 Racial minority and other diversity concerns are integrated into coursework, practica and supervision.
 Three courses in multicultural counseling are required: two of which have a focus on race and ethnicity and one in an elective area such as further racial minority studies, psychology of women, and lesbian and gay issues in counseling and development.
 Many faculty and students maintain active professional and research interests concerning various aspects of multicultural and diversity studies.

-Of the students admitted into the program since 2000, over one-third are U.S. racial or ethnic minorities or international students and approximately two-thirds are female.
-Also since 2000, ages of students at admission vary with:
+Of the students admitted into the program since 2016, about 65 percent of the students are U.S. racial or ethnic minorities and approximately 73% are female.
+Also since 2016, prior degrees of students at admission vary with:

 Students are also diverse in a number of other ways—there are openly lesbian and gay students, students with disabilities, etc. There is also diversity among the faculty in regard to gender, age, sexual orientation, race or ethnicity, and other considerations.